fluffos/fluffos/docs/apply/object/create.md

     create *is* being called twice, but on  two  *different*  objects:  the parent, and the child that is calling parent::create() manually.

+    The arguments passed to the function will be the same as those passed to new() or clone_object() in addition to the filename, if the object was loaded using either of those efuns.
+For example, clone_object(file, 3, "hi") will cause create(3, "hi") to be called in the object after it is created.

 ### SEE ALSO

     reset(4), __INIT(4)